 Office Space Overview

-Additional space types including private offices, office suites, conference rooms, corridors, and toilet spaces are not considered large group settings.
-HVAC systems serving these space types will continue to operate normally in accordance with CDC and ASHRAE guidance.
+Office spaces including private offices, office suites, conference rooms, corridors, and toilet spaces are not considered large group settings.
+HVAC systems serving these space types operate as designed.

 Laboratories and Clinical Spaces Overview

 Laboratory and clinical spaces require HVAC system performance that exceeds industry guidance for general use spaces and are governed by more stringent codes.